Rankin Park to Jesmond - Newcastle Inner City Bypass

-The Department of Planning and Environment has placed the EIS on display for comment.
-All submissions must be received by the Department of Planning and Environment by Friday 16 December 2016.
+The Department of Planning and Environment has placed the EIS on public exhibition between 16 November and 16 December 2016.

 The Rankin Park to Jesmond section of the Newcastle Inner City Bypass would provide traffic relief to the surrounding road network, in particular the existing route of Lookout Road, Croudace Street and Newcastle Road.

 The project would involve building a 3.4 kilometre four-lane divided road with:

 - A northern interchange at Newcastle Road

 - A half interchange providing access to John Hunter Hospital to/from the north

 - Three structures provided along the bypass to improve connectivity in the bushland for people and animals

 - Off-road provisions for pedestrians and cyclists including a shared path bridge over Newcastle Road at Jesmond Park.